 The payment system is quite easy, although Facebook and Instagram do not receive all cards for payment.

-With the steps explained above on how to pay for your Facebook and Instagram ads in Nigeria, I’m certain that you will be able to run your campaigns again without challenges on spend limits by banks or card decline.
+With the steps explained above on how to pay for your Facebook and Instagram ads in Nigeria, I’m certain that you will run your campaigns again without challenges on spend limits by banks or card decline.

 As a beginner, it’s not enough to wake up one day, create or buy Facebook accounts from friends and start running ads with no guidance.

-With the right tools, training and mentorship, your business has the potential to help you achieve your goals without encountering PREMIUM Tears.
+With the right tools, training, and mentorship, your business has the potential to help you achieve your goals without stress.

 I wish you more customers, sales and conversions.